ivomarsoares-personal/Fortran-Expression-Evaluator/README.md

 ├── test.f90                                                   # Some testing functions (left here for historical purposes)
 └── unit_tests.f90                                             # Unit tests
 ```
+# 🤝 Contributing

+Contributions are welcome!
+Feel free to:

+1. Fork the project
+2. Create a branch for your feature (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 # 📚 Other Resources